alibaba/ARouter/README.md

 }
 ```

-Optional, use the registration plugin provided by the ARouter to automatically load the routing table.
+Optional, use the registration plugin provided by the ARouter to automatically load the routing table(power by [AutoRegister](https://github.com/luckybilly/AutoRegister)).
 By default, the ARouter will scanned the dex files .
-Performing an auto-registration via the gradle plugin can shorten the initialization time , it should be noted that the plugin must be used with api 1.3.0!
+Performing an auto-registration via the gradle plugin can shorten the initialization time , it should be noted that the plugin must be used with api above 1.3.0!

 #### IV.
 Advanced usage
 1. Jump via URL